Big data analysis

 Run settings

-Big data analytics allow the user to adjust their Run settings.
+With big data analytics, you can adjust the Run settings.
 These settings control the resource allocation provided by your Velocity deployment to your analytic for processing.
-Remember to save your analytic after making a change to run settings.
+Remember to save your analytic after making any changes to run settings.

 Generally, the more resources provided to an analytic, the faster it will complete processing and generate results.
-When working with larger datasets or complex analysis, it is a good practice and at times essential to increase the resource allocation available to an analytic.
+When working with larger datasets or complex analysis, it is a best practice, and at times essential, to increase the resource allocation available to an analytic.

-Conversely, if you have a simple analytic with few features that run successfully with the Medium (default) plan, consider decreasing the run settings resource allocation to a Small plan.
-This will allow you to run more feeds, real-time analytics, and big data analytics in your Velocity deployment.
+Conversely, if you have a simple analytic with few features that runs successfully with the Medium (default) setting, consider decreasing the run settings resource allocation to the Small setting.
+This allows you to run more feeds, real-time analytics, and big data analytics in your Velocity deployment.

 Considerations and limitations